azavea/temperate/README.md

 ### Docker

-This project uses Docker containers inside the Vagrant box.
-Below are a few Docker commands you can use to get oriented to what's happening in the VM.
+Below are a few Docker commands
-You'll need to `vagrant ssh` into the VM to use them:

 | Command                              | Description                                           |
 | ------------------------------------ | ----------------------------------------------------- |